Growing older is a privilege, but let’s face it—aging definitely brings about changes in our bodies and minds.

 CDC (Centers for Disease Control) Healthy Aging This is the CDC’s Healthy Aging Program and The Healthy Brain Initiative to promote independence and well-being.

-Finally, for more information about my role as Care Coordinator at Deaconess Primary Care for Seniors, and how I and my colleagues may be able to help you and your family, please visit our page at www.deaconess.com/seniors We help seniors—and those who love them—navigate health, financial, government and legal issues related to aging.
+Finally, for more information about Deaconess Primary Care for Seniors, and how we may be able to help you and your family, please visit our page at www.deaconess.com/seniors We help seniors—and those who love them—navigate health, financial, government and legal issues related to aging.